ddelay/phonecat-proxy/README.md

 ### Verify you can access angular-phonecat through the proxy

-Assuming the proxy is listening on port 80.
-Open the http://localhost/index.html in a browser.
+Assuming the proxy is listening on port 80, open http://localhost/index.html in a browser.
+When **angular-phonecat** attempts to `GET /phones/phones.json`, the proxy rewrites the URL and redirects the request to http://your.server.com.
+It uses the Domino data API to read the list of phones from **phones.nsf**.